ElazarK/content-docs/playbooks/Search_And_Delete_Emails_EWS.md

-This playbook searches EWS to identify and delete emails with similar attributes of a malicious email.
+Searches EWS to identify and delete emails with similar attributes of a malicious email.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.